-We continue actively advancing four in-house preclinical programs which we believe have high global commercial viability.
+We continue actively advancing four in-house preclinical programs considered to have high global commercial viability.
 We are performing IND enabling studies for AN3025, an immune-stimulatory anti-TNFR2 antibody and aim to submit the IND in the second half of 2023.
-Our earlier preclinical candidates are: AN8025, a multifunctional antibody as T cell and APC modulator; AN1025, an oral small molecule degrader of $\beta$ -catenin; and AN6025, an oral small molecule HPK1 inhibitor.
-We anticipate submitting the IND for AN8025 in the first half of 2024.
+Our earlier preclinical candidates are: AN1025, an oral small molecule degrader of β -catenin; AN8025, a multifunctional antibody as T cell and APC modulator; and AN6025, an oral small molecule HPK1 inhibitor.
+We anticipate nominating preclinical candidates in the fourth quarter of 2022 for AN1025 and AN8025 and the second quarter of 2023 for AN6025.